rvosa/bio-phylo-forest-dbtree/docs/paper.md

 implementation returned results in less than 10 seconds where it took DendroPy over 13 minutes; for the largest subtree (40,960 tips), DendroPy took over an hour longer to complete than DBTree (~69 minutes vs. ~138 minutes).
+This is not to suggest that there are performance issues with DendroPy per se, which is a very well written, popular, and highly regarded toolkit, but simply to demonstrate the general problem with processing very large Newick strings and loading entire trees in memory.

 # Discussion